alexch/codelikethis/public/lessons/learn_to_code_with_javascript/input_and_output.md

 }
 ```

-> This is called "boilerplate code" -- you don't need to understand it before using it.
+> This is called "boilerplate code" -- you don't need to fully understand it before using it.

 # using readline - explanation